Australia Travel Blog

 Most tourists will be heading to beaches and reefs, some will want adrenaline activities, there is plenty of skydiving and bungee jumping to be found around Australia’s tourist destinations.

-Of course, we have scuba diving, snorkelling, paddleboarding, whale watching, kayaking, fishing and just about any aquatic activity around our shores.
+Of course, we have scuba diving, snorkelling, paddleboarding, whale watching, kayaking, surfing, fishing and just about any aquatic activity around our shores.

 We cover many of these popular in Australia on our travel blog.
-Maybe check out our scuba diving section, it includes snorkelling as many boats are dual purpose.
+Maybe check out our scuba diving section, it includes snorkelling as many boats are dual-purpose.

 Queensland

 As well as this general Australia travel blog page we have a full post on places to visit in Queensland.
 A simple guide is also below.
+We live in Queensland, it’s the part of Australia we have most coverage of.

-Fraser Island
+Fraser Island (Now K’gari)

 Australia has many islands that serve as destinations in themselves but Fraser Island is special, it’s the world’s largest sand island and can be found not far off the coast around Hervey Bay.
 You can get to Fraser Island with your 4 x 4 vehicle by ferry and once there enjoy the scenery, beaches and lakes.
 However, you shouldn’t swim in the sea from Fraser, that’s not smart.
 You can discover why and things to do on Fraser Island here.